fatmahussein/Awesome-books-with-ES6/Readme.md

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

 - Visual Studio Code
-- Web browser such as chrome
+- Web browsers such as Chrome

 ### Setup